harvesthill/reddit-wiki-archive/steroids/index.md

 &gt;
 &gt;If you're reading this as a teenager thinking you'll be fine, you'll deal with the consequences later, etc etc, you won't...
 Just take their advice and wait until you're physically and emotionally more matured and more experienced, you've stopped growing, your body and hormones have steady natural baselines, and your moods are consistent. ​
 &gt;
 &gt;Ironically, I'm about to hop back on again now... but this is because of my totally trashed hormone levels.
 I now require lifelong medical intervention to survive.
 My T levels are trashed.
 My thyroid hormones are trashed.
 There's no way to know if the reason for my ED, my low levels, my many other problems now is because of the reckless abandonment I treated the issue with way back then.
-Its already way too late for me but its not too late for you. **Listen to the Coach** u/Decatest.
+Its already way too late for me but its not too late for you. *Listen to Coach* u/Decatest.
 Hes good as they come.
 He'll tell what you're thinking and what you need two - three steps down the road without you even knowing it yet.
 Don't even think about starting.
 There's so many other options out there.
 Take the alternatives follow their advice and wait.

-**🔞 Testimonial 3**
+###**🔞 Testimonial 3**

 &gt; Hello guys.
 So.
 First off i want to be honest with you and i don' t want any disrespect.
 I'm 19 years old now and i started using back when i was 17.
 Im stupid i know and i regret it a lot.
 I was really into bodybuilding and i competed and had good diet and i was pretty big. but now im really fucked.
 &gt;